-Rule 9 - A lawyer should exercise care to prevent a legal assistant from engaging in conduct which would involve the assistant's employer in a violation of the Rules of Professional Conduct.
-[258]
+Rule 9 - A lawyer should exercise care to prevent a legal assistant from engaging in conduct which would involve the assistant's employer in a violation of the Rules of Professional Conduct.^[293]

-Consistent with these rules, the Attorney supervises the Lawclerk and maintains full responsibility for the Lawclerk's work, the Attorney has sole responsibility for the attorney-client relationship, the Lawclerk has no client contact, the Lawclerk shall not appear before a court or tribunal, the Lawclerks do not share fees with the Attorneys, conflicts checks are undertaken in advance of any engagement, and the Lawclerk must affirm that the applicable rules of professional conduct have been reviewed that such rules with be complied with at all times (including maintaining client confidences).
+Consistent with these rules, the Hiring Attorney supervises the Remote Associate and maintains full responsibility for the Remote Associate's work, the Hiring Attorney has sole responsibility for the attorney-client relationship, the Remote Associate has no client contact and shall not appear before a court or tribunal unless done in a manner that is expressly permitted under the laws of the jurisdiction in which the communication is governed, the Remote Associates do not share fees with the Hiring Attorneys, conflicts checks are undertaken in advance of any engagement, and the Remote Associate must affirm that the applicable rules of professional conduct have been reviewed that such rules with be complied with at all times (including maintaining client confidences).

-In Advisory Opinion 2011-12/5, the New Hampshire Bar Association Ethics Committee addressed the outsourcing of legal and non-legal support services generally, as well as the more specific question of whether a New Hampshire lawyer may outsource litigation support services, such as document scanning and document review for relevance, confidentiality, and privilege, to a company located overseas on a temporary or ongoing basis.259 The Committee provided the following short answer:
+In Advisory Opinion 2011-12/5, the New Hampshire Bar Association Ethics Committee addressed the outsourcing of legal and non-legal support services generally, as well as the more specific question of whether a New Hampshire lawyer may outsource litigation support services, such as document scanning and document review for relevance, confidentiality, and privilege, to a company located overseas on a temporary or ongoing basis.294 The Committee provided the following short answer:

 Such engagement of support services does not of itself violate the Rules of Professional Conduct.
 The New Hampshire attorney must ensure that the individuals or companies providing the services maintain client confidences (Rule 1.6) and do not create conflicts of interest (Rule 1.7).
 The New Hampshire attorney must also ensure that the charges for these services do not result in an unreasonable fee or unreasonable expenses (Rule 1.5), and must not share fees with non-attorneys (Rule 5.4).
-The New Hampshire attorney must notify the client of the engagement of such services (Rules 1.2 and 2.1), must be competent
+The New Hampshire attorney must notify the client of the engagement of such services (Rules 1.2 and 2.1), must be competent (Rule 1.1) to review the services provided (Rules 5.1 and 5.3), and must avoid the assistance of the unauthorized practice of law (Rule 5.5).^[295]